darklight81/BI-ARD/readme.md

 ## User handbook
 After uploading the game to the Esplora, your goal is to survive as long as possible while obtaining as much food as possible.
 But it won't be that easy.
 If you hit the border, game ends, so watch out!
 Also, when you obtain food, the snake will get bigger, dont hit any part of the snake either!

-You control the movement of snake by Esplora buttons.
+You control the movement of the snake by Esplora buttons.
 If you set a new highscore it will be perserved even after unplugging the Esplora.

 Good luck!